trinhlehainam/Isekaijitaku/ansible/services/forgejo-rootless/BACKUP.md

 The backup process follows these steps:

 1. Stops all Forgejo services to ensure data consistency
+2. Sets up backup variables including timestamps and file paths
-2. Launches a dedicated Forgejo backup container that remains active during the backup process
+3. Launches a dedicated Forgejo backup container that remains active during the backup process
-3. Runs the Forgejo dump command in the backup container
+4. Runs the Forgejo dump command in the backup container using predefined paths
-4. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
+5. Backs up the PostgreSQL database using `pg_dump` with the custom format (-Fc)
-5. Copies the backup files from containers to the host system using Docker copy commands
+6. Copies the backup files from containers to the host system using consistent path references
+7. Verifies container existence before performing cleanup operations
-6. Performs cleanup of temporary files and containers
+8. Cleans up temporary files in containers
-7. Creates a backup report with detailed component status and error information
+9. Creates a backup report with detailed component status and error information
-8. Restarts services (in standard mode) or leaves them stopped (in update mode)
+10. Notifies the service restoration handler if needed (in standard mode)
-9. Verifies service health after restart
+11. Verifies service health after restart

 ## Running Backups